horizontalsystems/blockchain-crypto-guides/fundamentals/5-unstoppable.md

 ### 4. Historical Prices

-The wallet should display current and historical market exchange rates for each supported cryptocurrency.
+It's important the wallet displays current as well as historical market exchange rates for each supported cryptocurrency.

 ![portrait](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/fundamentals/images/price-charts.jpg 'Unstoppable Wallet - Send screen')

-The current rates are necessary for the wallet to calculate and display your asset balance in currency you're used to (like USD) but also for sending payments in cryptocurrency by entering the amount in fiat currency.
+The current rates are necessary for the wallet to calculate and display your asset balance in currency you're used to (like USD).
+Also for sending payments in cryptocurrency by entering the amount in fiat currency.

 ![portrait](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/fundamentals/images/send-screen.jpg 'Unstoppable Wallet - Send screen')

-Sending someone 100$ worth of Bitcoin is not easy if you don't know the current Bitcoin price.
+Sending someone 100$ worth of Bitcoin is not easy when you try to do the math in your head).

-### 5. Cryptocurrency Info
+### 5. Coin Overviews

 Each cryptocurrency is essentially a project with its own set of specifics.

-While there are a lot of different cryptocurrencies out there the amount of well researched information describing these projects is limited.
-Due to the young nature of the industry most projects are fairly obscure even for the experienced newcomers.
+While there are a lot of different cryptocurrencies there is lack of well-researched information describing these projects in accessible manner.
+Due to the young nature of the industry most projects are fairly obscure even for the experienced newcomers with a technical background.

-Understanding problems each cryptocurrency project aims to solve on a practical level is key.

-An investor-friendly wallet app should provide detailed information about the project. the user should be able to understand what the project is about, where it's currently at, what kind of compeeting products are out there and so on.
+An investor-friendly wallet app should provide detailed information about the project.

-It's critical for anyone looking to invest in cryptocurrencies over the long term to be able to identify the good, the bad and the ugly.
+//

+What each project is about, problems its trying to address, where currently at and how far has it progressed.

+There is a strong need for the educational content on pretty much every aspect of the cryptocurrenceies and blockchain ecosystem.

 ### 6. Movement Alerts